Flora of Cantabria: Montane level

-The montane level in Cantabria is distributed, although in a variable way, between 500 and 1600 meters of altitude.
-At this level, the most thermophilic species disappear due to the effect of frost and the forests are more homogeneous and with less floristic diversity.
+The montane level in Cantabria is distributed variably between 500 and 1600 meters of altitude.
+At this level, the most thermophilic species disappear due to the effect of frost, and the forests are more homogeneous and have less floristic diversity.

 The vegetal landscape of the montane floor differs notably from that of the colline, as it enters more abrupt zones, where the hay meadows are notably reduced and the scrub becomes dominant on the surface, regressive vegetation of the ancient forests that used to cover the slopes in the past.
 These forests remain in the form of isolated patches, generally at the head of valleys and on steep slopes, not very accessible to human activity, in contact with the rocks and high pastures, already at the upper limit of the montane level.

-The plant communities of this level include the different types of oak forests, beech forests, birch forests, cork oak forests and heath forests originated as a consequence of the degradation of any of the previous communities.
+The plant communities of this level include different types of oak forests, beech forests, birch forests, cork oak forests and heath forests which originated as a consequence of the degradation of previous communities.

 Oak forests of Quercus robur

-The oak grove of Quercus robur, (common oak) develops in Cantabria up to 1000 meters of altitude.
-In these formations there are also ash trees (Fraxinus excelsior), lime trees (Tilia spp.) or chestnut trees (Castanea sativa) and a large number of shrubs such as holly (Ilex aquifolium), blackthorn (Prunus spinosa) or hazel (Corylus avellana).
+The oak grove of Quercus robur (common oak) develops in Cantabria up to 1000 meters of altitude.
+In these formations, there are also ash trees (Fraxinus excelsior), lime trees (Tilia spp.) and chestnut trees (Castanea sativa) and a large number of shrubs, such as holly (Ilex aquifolium), blackthorn (Prunus spinosa) or hazel (Corylus avellana).
 In the understory, various species of ferns (Dryopteris spp., Polystichum setiferum) and numerous herbaceous species such as hellebore (Helleborus viridis) or dog's mercury (Mercurialis perennis) are common.

-This type of forest has suffered a strong regression as a result of its exploitation for shipbuilding during the sixteenth and seventeenth centuries, and for its use as fuel in forges and in the Royal Artillery Factory of La Cavada, so its sparse and fragmented distribution may endanger the persistence and recovery of this species, symbolic par excellence for the pre-Roman peoples of the northern Iberian Peninsula.
-The last surviving oak forests in Cantabria are located in the mountain range that separates the Saja and Besaya valleys, such as those of Rucieza and Guzaporos in Cieza, Montequemau and Rodil in Iguña, Monte Aá in Ruente or Viaña in Cabuérniga.
+This type of forest has suffered a strong regression as a result of its exploitation for shipbuilding during the sixteenth and seventeenth centuries, and for its use as fuel in forges and in the Royal Artillery Factory of La Cavada.
+Thus, its sparse and fragmented distribution may endanger the persistence and recovery of this species, symbolic of the pre-Roman peoples of the northern Iberian Peninsula.
+The last surviving oak forests in Cantabria are located in the mountain range that separates the Saja and Besaya valleys, such as Rucieza and Guzaporos in Cieza, Montequemau and Rodil in Iguña, Monte Aá in Ruente and Viaña in Cabuérniga.